John A. Williams

-John Alfred Williams (December 5, 1925 – July 3, 2015) was an African American author, journalist, and academic.
+John Alfred Williams (December 5, 1925 – July 3, 2015) was an American author, journalist, and academic.
 His novel The Man Who Cried I Am was a bestseller in 1967.
 Also a poet, he won an American Book Award for his 1998 collection Safari West.

 Life and career

 Williams was born in Jackson, Mississippi, and his family moved to Syracuse, New York.
 After naval service in World War II, he graduated in 1950 from Syracuse University.
 He was a journalist for Ebony (his September 1963 Ebony article "Negro In Literature Today" has been singled out for particular praise), Jet, and Newsweek magazines.

 His novels, which include The Angry Ones (1960) and The Man Who Cried I Am (1967), are mainly about the black experience in white America.
 The Man Who Cried I Am, a fictionalized account of the life and death of African-American writer Richard Wright, introduced the King Alfred Plan – a fictional CIA-led scheme supporting an international effort to eliminate people of African descent.
 This "plan" has since been cited as fact by some members of the Black community and conspiracy theorists.
 Sons of Darkness, Sons of Light: A Novel of Some Probability (1969) imagines a race war in the United States.
 The novel begins as a thriller with aspects of detective fiction and spy fiction, before transitioning to apocalyptic fiction at the point when the characters' revolt begins.

 In the early 1980s, Williams and the composer and flautist Leslie Burrs, with the agreement of Mercer Ellington, began collaborating on the completion of Queenie Pie, an opera by Duke Ellington that had been left unfinished at Ellington's death.
 The project fell through, and the opera was eventually completed by other hands.

 In 2003, Williams performed a spoken-word piece on Transform, an album by rock band Powerman 5000.
 At the time, his son Adam Williams was the band's guitarist.